kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### The Plugin Wrapper and Plugin Manager

-The code structure of a custom plugin JavaScript file include two important classes: Kaltura plugin wrapper and plugin manager definitions.
+The code structure of a custom plugin JavaScript file includes two important classes: the Kaltura **plugin wrapper** and the **plugin manager definitions**.

 When creating a new custom plugin, begin by wrapping your plugin code inside the plugin wrapper.
 The wrapper takes care of injecting your plugin code to the Player during Player initialization.

-You use the Player's plugin manager to register your plugin, defining your plugin name (always use camelCase naming, no spaces nor underscores) and base class:
+Use the Player's plugin manager to register your plugin and to define your plugin name (always use camelCase naming, no spaces or underscores) and base class:

 ```javascript
 mw.kalturaPluginWrapper(function(){